KrasnitzLab/sgains/docs/tutorial-navin2011.md

 * To run the command you need to specify:
     * the number of bins you want to calculate
-    * directory where to store the bins file
+    * a directory for storing the bin boundary file
-    * directory and file name where mappble regions file name is located
+    * a directory and file name where mappble regions file name is located
-    * directory where working copy of HG19 is located
+    * a directory where a working copy of HG19 is located

 ## Processing data with `s-GAINS` pipeline